A Notre Dame freshman says she loved her middle school experience at Notre Dame Marist. Here she discusses both middle and high school at NDPMA.

 "I am excited to be able to take my knowledge from the visual art classes in the middle school to my high school art classes," she said.
 "One of the other things that I really love is acting, so I loved being in all three middle division plays."

-Meredith Gifford, who is a teacher and director of the NDPMA theatre program, said Housey is a natural on stage.
+Meredith Scott, who is a teacher and director of the NDPMA theatre program, said Housey is a natural on stage.

-"Elizabeth has been a huge part of the Notre Dame theatre program," Gifford said.
-"When she was in 6th grade, she walked into her audition for The Lion King Jr. and I remember her knocking my socks off with a perfect British accent and having everything memorized for the role of Zazu.
+"Elizabeth has been a huge part of the Notre Dame theatre program," Scott said.
+"When she was in sixth grade, she walked into her audition for The Lion King Jr. and I remember her knocking my socks off with a perfect British accent and having everything memorized for the role of Zazu.
 She cast on the spot beating out students who were older than her."

-Fortunately, Housey, who also attended Notre Dame's lower school, will be able to work with Gifford and the theatre program in high school, but she wished she could also take some of her other middle-school teachers to high school.
+Fortunately, Housey, who also attended Notre Dame's lower school, is now working with Scott and the theatre program in high school, but she wished she could also take some of her other middle-school teachers to high school.

-As a veteran of student council in both the lower and middle divisions, Housey would like to participate in student council in high school as well.
-"I really enjoyed stuco in the lower and middle divisions," she said.
+As a veteran of student council in both the lower and middle divisions, Housey said she would like to participate in student council in high school as well.
+"I really enjoyed STUCO in the lower and middle divisions," she said.
 "I am also looking forward to high school Irish Week because I think it will be different and even more exciting than it was in middle school."

 "Faith and religion were by far the most important factors in my success in middle school," she said.
 "Every day, before school and before each class, we said a prayer.
 At the end of the day, we also said a prayer.
 It is so nice to be reminded throughout the day to be thankful for our blessings.
-Our retreats also were based around prayer as well and we learned a little more about our faith in the everyday activities in and outside of school.
-In addition, I will be making my Confirmation this fall at my church, Christ Our Light, and I feel fully prepared to make this commitment to God."
+Our retreats also were based around prayer as well and we learned a little more about our faith in the everyday activities in and outside of school."

 Housey's commitment to God and her faith has not gone unnoticed.

-"Elizabeth embodies the Marist mission in all that she does," said Kelly Patterson, middle-division vice principal and 7th-grade language A teacher.
-"She not only is an exceptional scholar, she is a model of Christian living and citizenship.
+"Elizabeth embodied the Marist mission in all that she did in middle school," said Kelly Patterson, middle-division vice principal and seventh-grade language A teacher.
+"She not only was an exceptional scholar, she was a model of Christian living and citizenship.
 She cares for others and for her work, and she is humble enough to know when to reach out for help or assistance.
 She has this unique ability to laugh at herself and push herself along all at the same time.
 She never looks for praise, but she does the work of Mary without needing recognition, and she has a deep faith that guides her.

 "She is a student I'll never forget," Patterson added.
 "Truly a light in our school community and I look forward to watching her grow throughout her high school years."